-The track on Smart Learning within the 2020 International Conference Technological Ecosystems for Enhancing Multiculturality (TEEM ’20) aims to provide a forum for researchers, professionals and companies for the presentation and discussion on the application to learning of the advances in Artificial Intelligence in the broadest sense.
+The track on Smart Learning within the 2021 International Conference Technological Ecosystems for Enhancing Multiculturality (TEEM ’21) aims to provide a forum for researchers, professionals and companies for the presentation and discussion on the application to learning of the advances in Artificial Intelligence in the broadest sense.
 The main objective is to know how intelligent systems impact human learning from different points of view.
-To this end, in this track we promote innovative ideas, theories, models, approaches, technologies, systems, projects, best practices, case studies, products, transference experiences and ethical studies in the area of smart learning.
-Submissions should present empirical and/or theoretical advances in smart education, smart teaching, applications of smart technologies and smart systems in education and e-learning, smart classrooms, smart schools and universities and knowledge-based smart society.
+To this end, in this track, we promote innovative ideas, theories, models, approaches, technologies, systems, projects, best practices, case studies, products, transference experiences and ethical studies in the area of smart learning.
+Submissions should present empirical and/or theoretical advances in smart platforms, smart analytics, smart tutoring, smart evaluation, smart strategies, collaborative smart learning, modelling for smart learning, smart interfaces, smart spaces and ethical and legal considerations in smart learning environments, syllabus for smart learning.
 All submissions will be subject to peer-review.

 The Smart Learning track solicits papers particularly (but not exclusively) in the following lines of research and application: Smart teaching-learning process:

-- Intelligent tutoring: learning activity generation, problem generation and selection, feedback generation, conversational systems.
+- Smart Learning tutoring: learning activity generation, problem generation and selection, feedback generation, conversational systems.

-- Smart evaluation: automatic evaluation, automatic feedback, learning style assessment.
+- Smart Learning evaluation: automatic evaluation, automatic feedback, learning style assessment.

-- Modelling for smart learning: domain models, student models, knowledge models and representation, community models, motivation modelling, ontological modelling.
+- Modelling for Smart Learning: domain models, student models, knowledge models and representation, community models, ontologies for Smart Learning.

 - Smart interfaces for learning: virtual and augmented reality, natural language processing and speech technologies, tangible interfaces and wearables.

-- Smart spaces: smart classrooms, smart universities, smart schools.
+- Smart spaces: smart classrooms, smart universities, smart schools, ubiquitous learning.

 Track Scientific Committee